 3 Easy Ways To Protect Your Furniture From Cat Scratching

 Love your cat, but hate the fact that he tears up all your furniture?
-Keep reading to learn how to stop your cat from scratching on your furniture.
+There are some simple things you can do to stop your cat from scratching on your furniture.
 Here's 3 tips to try:

 1. Use A Scratching Post